NEMSLinux/nems-docs/docs/advanced/nemsicons.rst

   :width: 600
   :align: center

 Start an SSH session to the NEMS server and login.
-The "icons" folder is displayed when ls is ran.
+The "icons" folder is displayed when ls is run.
 Copy the icon images into this new folder.

 .. figure:: ../../img/icons_05.PNG